 Having access to insurance choices also allows a broker to find the best coverages and competitive prices in the insurance market for you.
 This is our focus as insurance brokers.

 Our Morison Insurance brokers know landlord insurance.
 Every Morison Insurance customer has a dedicated insurance broker - one specific insurance broker looking after your insurance.
-Your broker will answer your questions, make changes to your insurance if needed, and provide assistance and service at any time.
+Your broker will answer your questions, make changes to your insurance if needed, and provide assistance and insurance service at any time.

 This content is written by our Morison Insurance team.
 It is provided for general information only.
 Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.